Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Methods

 The structure of the data records is as follows: first comes the class number to which the created polygon belongs.
 The created dataset contains 4 labels: 0~--- chain, 1~--- cluster, 2~--- dimer, 3~--- isolated particle.
 After the labels, the normalized coordinates of the polygon points are listed.
 Their number can vary, depending on how many points were placed on the polygon during labeling.

 The dataset was compiled from images of various sizes.
 To ensure uniformity, all images were resized to a standard size of $640\times 640$ pixels using the Roboflow toolkit.
 Image augmentation was applied to increase data diversity and improve the model's generalization capability.
+The dataset size was doubled (from 3324 to 6648 images) by applying the following filters: Deblur, Gaussian Blur, Salt and Pepper Noise, Brightness Adjustment, Contrast Adjustment.
+This increased the model's accuracy from approximately 70\% to 97\%.

 As mentioned earlier, the structure of the data records consists of polygon points instead of the conventional coordinates of bounding box corners.
 The reason is that the method of object localization using polygons (Instance segmentation technology) was employed instead of the method using ``bounding boxes'' (Object detection technology).
-This was necessitated by some images where different assemblies were located at such minimal distances from each other that the use of bounding boxes was impractical, as a part of one assembly would fall into the area of a bounding box highlighting a completely different assembly.
+This was necessitated by some images where different assemblies were located at such minimal distances from each other that the use of bounding boxes was impractical, as a part of one assembly would fall into the area of a bounding box highlighting a completely different assembly (Fig.~\ref{fig:BoundingBoxesVsPolygons2}).
 Thus, it was concluded that using the object localization method with ``bounding boxes'' might be insufficient for delineating the structure of complex objects.
 In turn, object localization using polygons is suitable for working with complex-shaped objects, especially overlapping or intertwined ones, as colloidal assemblies can exhibit interesting and unpredictable structures.